caedencode/chatgpt-lag-fixer/README.md

 ## Development Notes

 ### Running the extension during development:
-- Load it unpacked via `chrome://extensions`
+- Load the extension locally in your browser
-- Open the console on ChatGPT and look for debug logs (if enabled)
+- Open the browser console on ChatGPT and look for debug logs (if enabled)
 - Use the popup toggle to enable/disable virtualization
-- When making changes, hit **Reload** on the extension page
+- When making changes, hit **Reload** on the extension page (for Chrome)

 ### Debug mode
 The popup includes an optional "Debug mode" that logs internal states such as: